A stunning piece. A bay and rosemary scented pillar candle will be included with your tripod.

 In the Classical period, vases show that they continued to be awarded as prizes for athletic competitions.
 In Apollo's oracular sanctuary in Delphi, the priestess (called the Pythia) would sit in a tripod and inhale laurel fumes before delivering her prophetic utterances.

-Our collection of bronze tripods in various sizes would be suitable for holding plants or candles or for burning incense.
+It's All Greek's collection of bronze tripods in various sizes would be suitable for holding plants or candles or for burning incense.
 Alternatively, they are free-standing pieces in their own right.

 |dimensions||Height to top of the handles: 40cm Diameter of bowl: 21cm|